mstksg/advent-of-code-2018/reflections.md

 A `Parser Blah` will be a parser that, given a stream of `(Time, Action)` pairs, will aggregate them into a value of type `Blah`.

-Turning our stream into a `Map Guard TimeCard` is now just basic parser combinator stuff.
+Turning our stream into a `Map Guard TimeCard` is now your standard run-of-the-mill parser combinator program.

 ```haskell
 -- | Read a nap from a log stream, and return all the minutes that the nap